IP Guidance

 Appeal against Examiner’s Final Rejection

-If the examiner's rejection can be maintained as it is, the rejection will be maintained without issuing a new Office Action.
+Where the Board of Appeal determines that the Examiner’s rejection can be maintained in its present form, the rejection shall be upheld without the issuance of a new Office Action.

-Where the Board of Appeal overturns the Examiner's rejection or considers that the Examiner's rejection was not sufficiently reasoned, the board must further examine the application for any further grounds for rejection.
-If a new ground for rejection is found, the Board must issue a new Office Action and often cites new references.
-The applicant can respond to the Office Action with arguments and necessary amendments.
-The Board will make a final decision upon receipt of the response.
+Where the Board of Appeal overturns the Examiner’s rejection or finds that the rejection was insufficiently reasoned, the Board shall proceed to examine the application for any further grounds for refusal.
+If new grounds for refusal are identified, the Board shall issue a new Office Action, which may include citations to additional prior art references.
+The applicant shall be afforded an opportunity to submit arguments and amendments in response, and the Board shall render its final decision upon consideration of the applicant’s response.

-- The appealed application is granted or rejected without a new Office Action, the applicant cannot file a divisional application.
+• Restrictions on divisional filings – If the appealed application is allowed or rejected without the issuance of a new Office Action, the applicant cannot file a divisional application.

 There are three options for responding to an Examiner’s rejection.